digitalfondue/jscoverproxy-maven-plugin/README.md

 </plugin>
 ```

-for additional instrumentation configuration, use instead of "<noInstruments>":
+for additional instrumentation configuration, use instead of "&lt;noInstruments>":

 ```
 <instrumentPathArgs>